Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar: Data Analysis and Results

 \subsection{Radio Properties}

-J1023 exhibited an average flux density of $\simeq$240\,$\mu$Jy at 6\,GHz and experienced a mini-flare matching a low-mode episode in X-rays lasting $\simeq$8\,min, reaching a peak flux density of $\simeq$500\,$\mu$Jy.
+J1023 exhibited an average flux density of $\simeq$240\,$\mu$Jy at 6\,GHz and experienced a mini-flare matching a low-mode episode in X-rays lasting $\simeq$8\,min, reaching a peak flux density of $\simeq$500\,$\mu$Jy (Fig. \ref{fig:radio_properties}).
 The power-law spectral index $\alpha$ remains nearly constant during the high-mode episodes that precede (H1) and follow (H2) the low mode, but decreases during the low mode (L): we obtain $\alpha_{\rm H1} = 0.50 \pm 0.13$, $\alpha_{\rm H2} = 0.51 \pm 0.16$ and $\alpha_{\rm L} = -0.03 \pm 0.25$.
-Although the differences between modes do not exceed the 2$\sigma$ significance threshold, the consistency of this trend with previous observations \citep{bogdanov18} points to optically thick synchrotron emission in the high mode and a mix of optically thick and optically thin synchrotron emission in the low mode.
+These results are consistent with previous observations \citep{bogdanov18} which pointed to optically thick synchrotron emission in the high mode and a mix of optically thick and optically thin synchrotron emission in the low mode \citep{Baglio2023}.